milesmcc/OpenSourceLaw/PAPER.md

 _See also: [`Parker v.
 Flook`](https://www.oyez.org/cases/1977/77-642) (1978)_

 ### [`Diamond v.
 Diehr`](https://www.oyez.org/cases/1980/79-1112) (1981)
-A patent to the "[process] for molding raw, uncured synthetic rubber into cured precision products" using a machine was filed by James Diehr in 1975.
+Following `Benson`, computers became more deeply integrated in modern industry—and patents followed suit.
+In 1975, a patent to the "[process] for molding raw, uncured synthetic rubber into cured precision products" using a machine was filed by James Diehr.
 Part of the patent was the use of a mathematical equation (the Arrhenius equation) solved by a computer.
 Unlike in `Benson`, Diehr was not patenting the computer or program itself—instead, he claimed only that collective system was his patent.
 Initial reviewers of the patent were sufficiently convinced of Diehr's eligibility, and the filing raised few eyebrows—until a later patent examiner argued that the use of a mathematical equation run by a computer made the _entire process_ ineligible for a patent under the Benson ruling.

 The case made its way to the Supreme Court.
 If the justices decided in favor of the examiner, any patent that made use of a mathematical equation—even if only as part of a subprocess—would be ineligible for protection.
 If the justices filed in favor of Diehr, computer manufacturers would rejoice, now secure in their ability to patent their products incorporating computer software.